We tried Asus' new glasses-free 3D OLED and it's pretty amazing

-(Pocket-lint) - As part of its CES launch event, Asus unveiled its new glasses-free 3D OLED technology called Asus Spatial Vision.
+As part of its CES launch event, Asus unveiled its new glasses-free 3D OLED technology called Asus Spatial Vision.

 The new tech is exclusive to Asus, at least when it comes to OLED panels - implying that we might see IPS variants from other manufacturers.